Burmese language: Dialects

-Arakanese (Rakhine) in Rakhine State and Marma in Bangladesh are also sometimes considered dialects of Burmese and sometimes as separate languages.
+Arakanese in Rakhine State and Marma in India are also sometimes considered dialects of Burmese and sometimes separate languages.

-Despite vocabulary and pronunciation differences, there is mutual intelligibility among Burmese dialects, as they share a common set of tones, consonant clusters, and written script.
-However, several Burmese dialects differ substantially from standard Burmese with respect to vocabulary, lexical particles, and rhymes.
+Burmese dialects mostly share a common set of tones, consonant clusters, and written script.
+Several Burmese dialects differ substantially from standard Burmese with respect to vocabulary, lexical particles, and rhymes.
+Below is a summary of lexical similarity between major Burmese dialects: